 Nerve Damage

-Your dog randomly kicking his back legs could be a sign of nerve injury.
+If you’re asking, “why does my dog kick his back legs randomly,” consider your dog’s recent injuries.
 Nerve injury impairs message transmission to the head.
 It may delay the signal or redirect it to another body part.

 For instance, if the nerves in a dog’s lower body are impacted, there will be an issue with the present nerves.
 They will be unable to communicate with the brain due to their inability to receive or transmit messages.
 The result will be that the nerves will send the message instantly to the pup’s legs.